rollbar/docs/guides/telemetry.md

 The occurrence you are currently viewing is shown as the final entry in the telemetry timeline.

 SCREENSHOT HERE w/ final entry formatting.

+To select which telemetry events are captured and sent along with exceptions and messages, see the config options for `autoinstrument` in the [rollbar.js docs](https://rollbar.com/docs/notifiers/rollbar.js#telemetry)
+{:info}